martanto/multigas/wiki/API-Reference.md

-alone — the write is skipped and the row's `total_data` is read back from the file via [`count_csv_rows`](#multigasutilsdataframe) (line count minus header) so the returned per-day shape (one row per calendar day) stays intact.
+alone — the write is skipped and the row's `total_data` is read back from the file via [`count_csv_rows`](#multigasutilsdataframe) (line count minus header) so the returned per-day shape (one row per calendar day with data) stays intact.
 The check is per-file (each day independent); a mix of "already-there" and "brand-new" days in the same range is fine.
 Stats reported for kept-on-disk days reflect the file on disk, not the current in-memory `df` — relevant if the